sonic-net/SONiC/doc/smart-switch/high-availability/eni-based-forwarding.md

 **ACL Rule for outbound traffic**

-MacDirection for outbound rules depends on the outbound_eni_mac_lookup field in the ENI_DASH_FORWARD_TABLE
+MacDirection for outbound rules depends on the outbound_eni_mac_lookup field in the DASH_ENI_FORWARD_TABLE

 ```
 {